-Filing Trademarks In China | AppInChina
+How Do I File Trademarks In China?

 Government fees: ~100 USD, but normally included in the trademark agency’s fees.

-Trademark registration lasts forever, but must be renewed every 10 years.
+Trademark registration lasts forever but must be renewed every 10 years.
 If you apply for renewal at least six months before expiration, you can extend for another 10 years.
 Much like in other countries, if you do not use your trademark in commercial business and/or actively protect it for a period of 3 years, you are in danger of losing it.

 Getting official work done in China can be challenging if you don’t speak Chinese or have little experience working with the relevant Chinese government agencies and officials.
-However, our international team based in Beijing is ready to assist you with trademarks and a variety of other essentials for getting your app published in China.
-From distribution to localization to monetization, we make it easy for our clients to find success on the Chinese android app store market.
+However, our international team based in Beijing is ready to assist you with trademarks and other essentials for getting your app published in China.
+From distribution to localisation to monetisation, we make it easy for our clients to find success in the Chinese Android app store market.

-We can help you too.
-Click the button below for more details.
+To gain seamless access to the largest digital market in the world, contact us and get started today!